Jo Bichar Gaye: Casting and development

 Wahaj revealed in an interview about his upcoming project with Maya.
 Talha Chahour, a theatre actor makes his television debut with this serial.
 The serial marks comeback of Nadia Jamil after her cancer recovery.

-Location
+Filming

 The shooting of the series took place within Lahore at several locations, mainly Government College University, Punjab University Old Campus, National College of Arts (NCA) and Chamba House, Lahore.
 A few scenes were filmed in Governor's House, Lahore too.

-Language preferences

-For this drama Wahaj Ali has learnt Bengali language and accents from his fan Nishat Salsabil Rahman who is originally from Dhaka, Bangladesh; has completed the Master of Pharmacy and professionally a Pharmacist.
-Her grand father was an Aircraft Engineer of Pakistan International Airlines and posted in West Pakistan from 1948 to 1971.

 Release

+The series was originally produced to be release on Green Entertainment, however due to the delayed launch of the network it could not happen and consequently the series aired on Geo Entertainment.
 The first and second teasers were released on 8 December 2021.
 The series premiered on 12 December 2021.

-Reception
+Critical reception

 The series received acclaim due to its execution and script.